 The minimum number of WATs allocated is 600 000 WATs per tournament for the overall ranking, 1 000 000 WATs will be allocated for the final tournament.

 The 1st day’s tee time will be formed with the player’s handicap, ascending order of handicaps.

 During the 2nd and last day of tournament, the tee times may be changed depending on the 1st round results.

 There will be one round per day.

-If the winning scores are equal, two play-off holes will be set, followed by a traditional sudden death play off until one of the players wins.
+If the winning scores are equal, two play-off holes will be played, followed if needed by a traditional sudden death play off until one of the players wins.

-In 2018, there will be 50 players maximum for each tournament.
-Access to the tournaments is given on the « first come, first served » basis.
+In 2019, there will be 40 players maximum for each tournament.
+Access to the tournaments is given on the “first come, first served” basis.

 4.3 Tournament committee

 - The tournament director,